-- Measles (Rubeola) or MMR-Submit documentation of two doses of either the measles vaccine or the MMR vaccine OR the measles titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Mumps or MMR (measles, mumps, and rubella)-Submit documentation of one dose of either the mumps vaccine or the MMR vaccine OR the mumps titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Rubella (German measles) or MMR (measles, mumps, and rubella)-Submit documentation of one dose of either the rubella vaccine or the MMR vaccine OR the rubella titer (blood test) showing immunity.
-History of disease is not adequate documentation of immunity. - Varicella (Chicken Pox)-Submit documentation of two doses of varicella vaccine, 28 days apart, OR a positive antibody titer (blood test) showing immunity.
+- ♦ Measles (Rubeola) or MMR-Two doses of live measles vaccine or combined MMR received no more than 4 days prior to first birthday, with a minimum of 28 days between doses OR MMR titer, submit original copy of lab results. - Mumps or MMR (measles, mumps, and rubella)-Submit documentation of one dose of either the live mumps vaccine or the combined MMR received no more than 4 days prior to first birthday OR MMR titer, submit original copy of lab results. - Rubella (German measles) Submit documentation of one dose of live rubella vaccine or combined MMR received no more than 4 days prior to first birthday OR MMR titer, submit original copy of lab results. - Varicella (Chicken Pox)-Submit documentation of two doses of varicella vaccine, 28 days apart, OR a positive antibody titer (blood test) showing immunity.
 History of disease is not adequate documentation of immunity. - Tetanus/Diptheria/Pertussis (Tdap)-Submit documentation of an adult dose of Tdap within the past 10 years, showing immunity to pertussis.
-Td boosters are required every 10 tears thereafter. - Hepatits B (HBV)-The Hepatitis B vaccine is strongly recommended for all nursing students.
-Submit documentation of completion of the of the three (3) vaccine Hepatitis B series or the antibody lab test (titer) showing immunity OR the student must sign the Hepatitis B declination form. - Flu Vaccine-New York State Department of Health regulation requires the documentation of influenza vaccine annually OR unvaccinated healthcare providers are required to wear a surgical or procedure mask during the flu season.
-The flu season is typically October and last up to May. - Meningitis Response Form-New York State Public Health Law requires the form provided must be completed but the vaccination is OPTIONAL for attendance.
+Td boosters are required every 10 years thereafter. - Hepatits B (HBV)-The Hepatitis B vaccine is strongly recommended for all nursing students.
+Submit documentation of completion of the of the three (3) vaccine Hepatitis B series or, the newer two (2) dose series.
+If you do not wish to receive the series, a signed declination form must be submitted. - Flu Vaccine-The vaccinations are recommended but not mandated.
+NYS DOH requires documentation of the flu vaccine OR sign a declination form.
+Flu season typically runs from October through May.
+Unvaccinated healthcare providers are required to wear a mask during the flu season. - Meningitis Response Form-Documentation of the meningitis vaccine within the last 5 years (1 dose of MenACWY or 2-3 dose series of MenB) OR sign the Meningitis Response Form. - Tuberculosis (TB) Screening-All nursing students participating in clinicals must satisfy the TB screening component by completing TB Risk Assessment and Symptom Evaluation